History of Army ROTC at Loyola

 DePaul University’s ROTC program was suffering from an even more severe drop in enrollment.
 The Department of the Army (DA) initiated an intensified management plan which resulted ultimately in the deactivation of DePaul as a detachment.
 On the 22d of October 1976, the programs combined to officially create Loyola-DePaul Senior ROTC Instructor Group.
 Beyond the administrative manpower cost-savings, it proved to be an ideal candidates under the consolidation theory.
 The Universities continued to be staunch supporters of their Military Science Departments, and every effort was made to retain their status as distinct, separate units, as appropriate.

-Pursuant to DA guidance, women were offered in the basic program in 1973.
+Pursuant to DA guidance, women were offered entry into the basic program in 1973.
 Eleven women took the challenge during that year.
 The first female officer was commissioned in 1977.
-Approximately fifty women received their commissions since 1977.
+Approximately fifty women received their commissions from 1977 to 1991.

 A staff-study, nicknamed the “Subway Study” was conducted by the Loyola Instructor Group in 1978, at the behest of the Second ROTC Region Commander to study the feasibility of tying the Chicago programs together via the subway-rapid transit system.
 The idea was abandoned due to extensive travel time considerations for students and instructors.

-Loyola provides its graduates with the broad education necessary for them to take their place as leaders in community, and in service to their country.
-The reserve Officers’ training Corps has provided the training which enables Loyola’s graduates to take their rightful place in defense of their country.
+Loyola provides its graduates with the broad education necessary for them to take their place as leaders in their community and in service to their country.
+The Reserve Officers’ Training Corps has provided the training, experience, and skills which enable Loyola’s graduates to take their rightful place in defense of their country.